 What is Traditional Chinese Medicine (TCM)?

-These practitioners provide treatment plans to assist people dealing with the following problems:
+Traditional Chinese Medicine professionals offer valuable treatment plans to assist people dealing with the following health conditions:

 - Chronic pain